10/26/22 — FAA publishes revision of wait-times for vaccines.

 Any pilot hospitalized with CV-19 will need to provide the FAA with eloquently detailed history and all associated medical records.
 The Coronavirus often affects the lungs and this is just one example of how a secondary condition may add to the FAA requirements for pilot certification after COVID-19 infection.
 Pilots whose lungs were affected by the Corona Virus will likely need at least a pulmonary evaluation prior to applying for FAA medical certification approval.
 If you have had or are considering a COVID-19 Vaccine we have additional information here.

 While testing for COVID-19 has been a priority in the healthcare community there has been significant disagreement on what testing should be used.
-Doctor Richard Roth, AME and Infectious Disease Specialist in Savannah, Georgia has written a detailed article on this subject which can be found here.
+Doctor Richard Roth, AME and Infectious Disease Specialist in Savannah, Georgia is well-informed on this subject.

 If you suspect that you are not well it is best to isolate yourself as much as possible and consult your private physician, local health department or medical center via telephone.
 If you experience an emergency condition call 911.